-- 1 In the External Control window, click MIDI. - 2 Press the Shift button on your MIDI controller.
+- 1 In the External Control window, click MIDI. - 2 In the Input pop-up menu, select the input which corresponds to your MIDI controller. - 3 Press the Shift button on your MIDI controller.

-A new binding appears whose trigger matches the Shift button.
+A new binding appears whose trigger matches the pressed button.

-3 Choose Shift as the binding's action.
+4 Choose Shift as the binding's action.